 The type of blood clot that developed in Dunlap—deep vein thrombosis—often forms in the large veins of leg.
 They can result from sitting still for long periods of time, such as while traveling by plane or car.
 Other risk factors include blood-clotting disorders, injury or surgery, taking birth control pills, and smoking.

-According to the Centers for Disease Control and Prevention, an estimated 300,000 to 600,000 Americans develop deep vein thrombosis or a pulmonary embolism each year.
+, an estimated 300,000 to 600,000 Americans develop deep vein thrombosis or a pulmonary embolism each year.
 These types of clots are much more common in the elderly.

 Up to 100,000 Americans die annually from these conditions.
 In 25 percent of people with a pulmonary embolism, sudden death is the first and only symptom.

 AngioVac for 'Large Clots in Dangerous Locations'

 AngioVac is fully approved by the FDA, but like all new devices, it is still undergoing evaluation.
 While it played a big part in Dunlap’s speedy recovery, it may not work for all patients.